 Staging a home is a crucial step in getting the property sold quickly, that’s why at Staged Interior we’ve streamlined the process to ensure you get the biggest return on your investment.

-Before placing a property on the market, consider these areas of the home, so they stand out in the buyer’s mind during the showing.
+Before placing a property on the market, focus on first impressions of the home so will stand out in the buyer’s mind during a showing.
 Here are a few home staging tips:

 Ready to “Set the Stage?”

 First impressions start at the curb.
 In order to boost curb appeal update landscaping, refresh the paint on the front door and a pressure-wash exterior surfaces.
-Keep walkways clear of debris, take for instance the hose in the front yard pictured above.
-It’s an eyesore in this photo.
-Don’t forget to add colorful flowers that will enhance your front entry to make it look more inviting to welcome home new buyers.
+Keep walkways clear of debris, and enhance the front entry to make it look more inviting to welcome new buyers.

-Inside focus on the key rooms of the home like the living room, kitchen and master bedroom.
+Inside, focus on the key rooms of the home like the living room, kitchen and master bedroom.
 These spaces often “make or break” the deal for house hunters.
-A buyer is also looking for storage space – so organize closets, cabinets, and drawers to display the space you have and create space you don’t!

 Light, Bright Spaces Make Sales